loelschlaeger/fHMM/README.md

 # HHMM_Finance
-This repository provides R and C++ code for fitting (hierarchical) hidden Markov models (H)HMMs to financial data.
-The code is intended to be used on financial time series provided by https://finance.yahoo.com/.
-The data must be in csv-format, containing a column named "Date" and must be saved in the folder `"./data"`.
+This repository provides R and C++ code for fitting (hierarchical) hidden Markov models (H)HMMs to financial time series.
+The code is intended to be used on csv-data provided by https://finance.yahoo.com/.
+The data must contain a column named "Date" and must be saved in the folder `"./data"`.
 Additionally, data can be simulated.

 ## Contained files
 - `checks.R` contains validation functions.